 Developments above low water will require planning permission from the Local Planning Authority (Scottish Borders Council).
 Activities on land designated as a European site (SAC or SPA), permission from the Local Planning Authority will still be needed for activities which would normally be considered under a General Development Order (Conservation (Natural Habitats, &c.)
 Regulations 1994, Regulation 60).

 Environmental Impact Assessment (EIA) will be needed for activities which fall within the scope of The Town and Country Planning (Environmental Impact Assessment) (Scotland) Regulations 2017 and/or The Marine Works (Environmental Impact Assessment) Regulations 2007.
-Screening and scoping opinions on the need for an EIA are provided by the Local Planning Authority for the Town and Country Planning (Environmental Impact Assessment) (Scotland) Regulations 2017 while the Marine Scotland provides scoping and screening opinions for The Marine Works (Environmental Impact Assessment) Regulations 2007
+Screening and scoping opinions on the need for an EIA are provided by the Local Planning Authority for the Town and Country Planning (Environmental Impact Assessment) (Scotland) Regulations 2017 while the Marine Directive provides scoping and screening opinions for The Marine Works (Environmental Impact Assessment) Regulations 2007

 Habitats Regulations Appraisal: